 - Minimum cumulative GPA of 3.4 at time of registration;

 - Successful completion of the research-writing seminar;

-- Submission of an acceptable thesis proposal (as described above); and
+- Submission of an acceptable thesis proposal; and

 - Invitation, normally toward the end of the research-writing seminar, by the course instructor and the Associate Dean for Academic Affairs.
 TW 205 students who are not invited to write an honors thesis may appeal to the faculty council for permission to do so.
 The decision of the faculty council is final.